bettyriver/Blobby3D/README.md

 To get a feel for Blobby3D you will want to start with an example.
 You can find a few examples in the Blobby3D/Examples folder.
 There are 3 example toy models provided.
 The toy models are constructed in accordance with the paper.
 The parent folder describes the PSF FWHM (psfa), PSF Moffat beta parameter (psfb) and the signal-noise (sn).
 The subfolder describes the velocity dispersion (vdisp) and the v(R_opt) (vropt) value.

-Navigate to one of the subfolders.
+Navigate to one of the folders in the Examples where the MODEL_OPTIONS file resides.
 The code can be run as an executable from within the subdirectory as follows:

 ../../Blobby3D -t 1 -f MODEL_OPTIONS